abhignarevuru/remeis-2018/Diary.md

 31 May '18

 -   Read up on linear support vector machine
--   Rudimentary implementation for Miri's training set
+-   Rudimentary implementation of Miri's training set

 01 June '18